 Serving them a richer digital diet underlines this further with a 24-bit/96kHz file of Pink Floyd’s Coming Back To Life from The Division Bell streamed over Qobuz via my Primare NP 30 player.
 The keyboards and percussion extend from a good few feet behind my wall allowing plenty of space for the guitars to fill the mix with realism.

-As is the Dynaudio signature, even at this modest price sibilance is kept to a minimum, with smoothness triumphing over brightness, making for less fatiguing long term listening.
+As is the Dynaudio signature, even at this modest price sibilance is kept to a minimum, with smoothness triumphing over brightness, making for a less fatiguing long term listening.
 Some speakers may seem more eager out of the traps than the Dyns which are mature beasts in some respects and don’t crave attention, preferring a more refined presentation with just the right amount of damping.

 I’m penning this to the sad news of Depeche Mode’s founding keyboardist Andy Fletcher’s passing, which has had me revisiting the band’s back catalogue in tribute.
 An ALAC 16/44 rip of Enjoy The Silence gets the Emit 20s in their element, allowing them to play their ace card of seamless driver integration in the midrange.
 The synthesiser notes are full of presence and during the sections when the levels temporarily drop, the inky black silences are instantly recognisable as pure Dynaudio trademarks.